TailaiLihe/UCDavis-EEC172-Lab-Manual/labs/final-project.md

 quizzes* if they provide a well-documented, neatly wired, and polished demo, as well as a demo video highlighting the main features of their project.
-The winner will be selected from candidates from each section(up to 2 group pre-section), and candidates will have their lowest score of quizes dropped.
+The winner will be selected from candidates from each section(up to 2 group pre-section), and candidates will have their one more lowest score of quizes dropped.

 Out of consideration for your fellow students, if you intend to compete for best project, we ask that the total cost of any additional components